-A beautiful state is in northern India that has been attracting travellers from the world over for years, there are so many places to visit in Uttarakhand that you can decide to spend here your whole next trip to India.
+A beautiful state in northern India that has been attracting travelers from around the world for years, there are so many places to visit in Uttarakhand that you can decide to spend here your whole next trip to India.

 Best places to visit in Uttarakhand